garrandall/popular-music-data/tracks/something-to-talk-about-bonnie-raitt.md

 Let's give 'em somethin' to talk about babe,
 A little mystery to figure out.
 Let's give 'em somethin' to talk about,
 How about love?
-Ooh...
+Oh...
 Listen to 'em baby
 (Somethin' to talk about)
 A little mystery won't hurt 'em
 (Somethin' to talk about)
 Let's give 'em somethin' to talk
 How about our love, love, love, love
-Whoowhoo mmmm hey oohh whoowhoo
+Whoowhoo mmm hey oh whoowhoo
 About love, love, love, love
 How about they talk about it? uh huh
-Talk about love........
+Talk about love...